How to spend a weekend in Brussels, Belgium, on a budget! Including plenty of chocolate, museums, and architecture.

 The rich delicacy that is Belgian chocolate clearly represents a central part of the culture in Belgium.

 We couldn’t walk two feet without coming face to face with a decadent chocolate shop.

-After admiring the picturesque displays of sweets, we decided to tour the Museum of Cocoa and Chocolate and indulge in endless free samples.
+After admiring the picturesque displays of sweets, we decided to tour the Museum of Cocoa and Chocolate and indulge in endless samples.

 We also bought our own chocolate from one of the enticing shops in the street, filling a three euro bag full of interesting flavors.

 I savored every single bite of chocolate on this trip.
 It was all so delicious!

 4. Admire the Grand Place and Architecture in Brussels

 Belgium not only appealed to my taste buds, but the stunning sights also excited my eyes every time I turned a corner.